Production of Ben-Hur (1959 film): Production design

 Dismantling the sets cost $125,000.
 Almost all the filmmaking equipment was turned over to the Italian government, which sold and exported it.
-MGM turned title to the artificial lake over to Cinecittà.
+MGM turned the title to the artificial lake over to Cinecittà.
 MGM retained control over the costumes and the artificial lake background, which went back to the United States.
 The chariots were also returned to the U.S., where they were used as promotional props.
 The life-size galleys and pirate ships were dismantled to prevent them from being used by competing studios.
 Some of the horses were adopted by the men who trained them, while others were sold.
 Many of the camels, donkeys, and other exotic animals were sold to circuses and zoos in Europe.

 Post-production

 Editing

 According to editor John D. Dunning, the first cut of the film was four and one-half hours long (although a mass media report in March 1959 indicated the running time was closer to five hours).
 A total of 1100000 ft was shot for the film.
 William Wyler said his goal was to bring the running time down to three and a half hours.
 Editors Dunning and Winters saw their job as condensing the picture without losing any information or emotional impact.
 Dunning later said that he felt some of the leper colony sequence could have been cut.
-The most difficult editing decisions, he also said, came during scenes which involved Jesus Christ, as these contained almost no dialogue and most of the footage was purely reaction shots by actors.
+The most difficult editing decisions, he also said, came during scenes that involved Jesus Christ, as these contained almost no dialogue and most of the footage was purely reaction shots by actors.
 Editing was also complicated by the 70mm footage being printed.
-Because no editing equipment (such as the Moviola) existed which could handle the 70mm print, the 70mm footage would be reduced to 35mm and then cut.
+Because no editing equipment (such as the Moviola) existed that could handle the 70mm print, the 70mm footage would be reduced to 35mm and then cut.
 This caused much of the image to be lost, and according to Dunning "you didn't even know what you had until you cut the negative.
 We'd print up the 70 now and then, and project it to see what we were getting against what we were seeing in the 35.
 We really did it blind."
 When the film was edited into its final form, it ran 213 minutes and included just 19000 ft of film.
-It was the third-longest motion picture ever made at the time, behind Gone With The Wind and The Ten Commandments.
+It was the third-longest motion picture ever made at the time, behind Gone with the Wind and The Ten Commandments.

 The editors had little to do with inserting music into the film.
 Composer Miklós Rózsa viewed a near-final cut of the film, and then made scoring notes.
 Afterward, Rózsa consulted with the editors, who made suggestions, and then wrote his score and had music inserted where he wished.